AlePuglisi/stonefish/INSTALLATION_TROUBLESHOOTING.md

 This problem compromise the visualization of sensors output on the screen, seeing white screen instead. <br/>
 I found the solution to this bug on [Issue#65](https://github.com/patrykcieslak/stonefish/issues/65#issue-3390696136) of the official stonefish repo.
 A PR is already open.

+## Troubleshooting
+List of errors encountered during the installation process and running tests. <br/>
+Problems with uncorrect library installation, linker dependencies, CMakeLists, and nvidia-driver compatibility.